 Don’t overdo it; if you don’t enjoy your yoga practice you will never keep it up.

-8. So get on your mat, practice, and all will come...
+8 So get on your mat, practise, and all will come...